Student Handbook Chapter 3 - Confidentiality

 Rules governing disability services

-Confidentiality laws prohibit the Center for Accessible Resources (CAR) staff from discussing students' information with anyone, including parents, without written consent.
-CAR recognizes the constructive role parents and advocates play in encouraging their student to apply for necessary accommodations and allowing the student to take on that responsibility him/herself.
+Confidentiality laws prohibit the Center for Accessible Resources (CAR) staff from discussing students' information with anyone, including parents and other departments on campus, without written consent.
+CAR recognizes the constructive role parents and advocates play in encouraging their student to apply for necessary accommodations and allowing the student to take on that responsibility themselves.
 Choosing whether or not to obtain disability accommodations is one of the valuable experiences students will gain in college.

 Rules governing disability services are different in college than in K-12.
 Here at Lane Community College (LCC), the entire accommodation process must be student-initiated.
-The student is responsible for his or her own accommodation requests and disability-related decisions.
+The student is responsible for their own accommodation requests and disability-related decisions.
 CAR cannot honor requests from parents or advocates.

 CAR encourages students to have an open dialogue with their parents/advocates.
 CAR suggests parents and advocates meet with their student beforehand to: